Enabling API caching to enhance responsiveness

 Note

-Override API Gateway stage-level caching for method caching
+Override API Gateway stage-level caching for method-level caching

-You can override stage-level cache settings by enabling or disabling caching for a specific method.
-By increasing or decreasing its TTL period; or by turning encryption on or off for cached responses.
+You can override stage-level cache settings by turning on or turning off caching for a specific method.
+You can also modify the TTL period or turn encryption on or off for cached responses.
+If you anticipate that a method that you are caching will receive sensitive data in its responses, encrypt your cache data.

 Use method or integration parameters as cache keys to index cached responses